-One of the first leveling tools many get acquainted with for home projects is a spirit or bubble level.
+One of the first tools many homeowners purchase is a spirit or bubble level.
 Spirit levels use a small bubble in a tube to determine whether something is level or plumb.
-These levels are effective for small details, but for the ultimate in accuracy, consistency, and convenience, a self-leveling laser level can make all the difference.
-The best laser levels are easy to use—the next generation of leveling technology.
-They can do everything a spirit or bubble level can do and much more.
-How do they work?
-Laser levels project a beam of light across a room or job site to provide a point of reference in projects as various as installing electrical outlets, hanging pictures, and building a deck.
+These levels are effective for small, inconsequential details, but for the ultimate option in accuracy, consistency, and convenience, a self-leveling laser level can make all the difference.
+The best laser levels are easy to use and can give a DIYer the confidence to take on a job that might otherwise seem too difficult.

-- BEST FOR LIGHT DUTY: SKIL Self-Leveling 360-Degree Cross Line Laser
+- BEST FOR LIGHT-DUTY: SKIL 360° Red Cross Line Laser Level – LL932201

-- BEST FOR HEAVY DUTY: Klein Tools 93LCLS Laser Level
+- BEST FOR HEAVY-DUTY: Klein Tools 93LCLS Laser Level

 A hallmark of any good level is accuracy, whether it’s a spirit level or a high-tech laser model.
-The best laser levels will have a degree of accuracy listed on the packaging or in the manual.
-For a rule of thumb, however, you should look for a model with less than ¼-inch deviation at 100 feet for truly dialed-in results.
+The best laser levels will list a degree of accuracy on the packaging or in the manual.
+For a rule of thumb, however, look for a model with less than ⅛-inch deviation at 30 feet for truly dialed-in results.

 While the usefulness of the horizontal and vertical beams is obvious, a 360-degree laser’s practicality cannot be overstated.
-You can easily hang an entire room’s worth of pictures or accurately level a section of a yard with a 360-degree laser level.
-Also, for projects like drop ceilings, these levels are paramount for both the accuracy and strength of the finished product.
+A 360-degree beam can help hang an entire room’s worth of pictures quickly and accurately, or it can help the user dig perfectly level sections of the yard.
+Also, for projects like drop ceilings, these levels are critical to both the accuracy and strength of the finished product.

 Red vs. Green